 To face reality, we have to understand when breaking free from narcissistic people, and there will not be one or two obstacles to set yourself free.
 There is many.
 You are not alone in this.
 Just focus on the first steps to getting out.

 So now is the time to break down those obstacles fear is putting in your way, how they control you through fear and actions you can take to break free.

 What makes the narcissist want to manipulate and control you?

 Those on the narcissistic personality disorder spectrum, as you might be aware by now, feel entitled, superior, envy, and need attention, to dominate and be in control, by exploiting others.
 To name a few and they use lots of tactics, traits and manipulation to achieve this, they use a pattern of idolisation, devalue, discard, hoover.

-They idolise people to start, they mirror you, manipulate you into believing you’ve found the one, you then shower them with positivity and they return this often in grand amounts, this is how they start your addiction to them.
+They idolise people to start, they mirror you, manipulate you into believing you’ve found the one, you then shower them with positivity, and they return this often in grand amounts, this is how they start your addiction to them.

 They devalue people when they realise your not perfect at taking care of their every want and need, that they themselves don’t understand what they want and need.
-They take manipulate to a different level to remain in control over you, they don’t care for positive or negative attention, just attention so they feel superior, protecting their false selves.
+They take manipulate to a different level to remain in control over you, and they don’t care for positive or negative attention, just attention, so they feel superior, protecting their false selves.

 The best revenge on a narcissist and the best healing for you, without causing harm to others, is cut off your supply of emotions and attention.
 Leave them to themselves and focus on your own life.

 They will discard people often in cruel ways when they no longer feel a need for that person, often coming back for the hoover to take back their control.

 Fear is one of the biggest reasons people stay trapped in a narcissistic relationship of any kind.
 How do they do this?